-The Safe from the Start evaluation is conducted by University of Illinois at Chicago (UIC) across all SFS sites.
-UIC maintains a central database that contains specific data on children and families from each site that is gathered as part of the assessment process (described above).
-Each site has been provided training on data entry and utilization of the database.
-The sites enter the information from the assessment tools into the database, (without identifying information) on a monthly basis where it will be analyzed across sites.
-All sites must continue to use this on-line database.
-Each site is able to analyze specific data culled from these instruments for their program.
-This process provides a comprehensive overview of the accomplishments and activities of the project statewide.
-SFS Sites may contact UIC for assessment tools, data base training and outcome questions.
-SFS sites should utilize the data for program model review, grant applications and reports.
+Historically, the SFS evaluation of all sites has been conducted by the University of Illinois at Chicago (UIC).
+The evaluator is responsible for maintaining a central database that contains specific data on children and families from each site, gathered as part of the assessment process.
+The evaluator is responsible for training SFS staff at each site on data entry and database utilization.
+The sites are required to enter the information from the assessment tools into the database, without identifying information, on a monthly basis.
+Evaluators analyze specific data culled for their programs.
+This process provides a comprehensive statewide overview of SFS accomplishments and activities.
+SFS Sites contact the evaluator for technical assistance on assessment tools and outcome questions and data base training.
+SFS sites utilize the data for program model review, grant applications and reports.
+The SFS Evaluation grantee will be expected to apply this approach that has been used in prior years.